feathersui/feathersui-openfl/CONTRIBUTING.md

 ```

 For getters and setters, use `get`, `set`, or `never`.
 Never use `default` or `null` because it will break compatibility with some supported workflows.
 Never use `@:isVar`.
 This means that a `private` backing variable is always required.

-All properties must include `@:flash.property` metadata.
-This metadata is used when Feathers UI is built as a _.swc_ file for ActionScript and when it is built as an npm bundle for JavaScript.

 In general, `setInvalid()` should be called when the property of a UI component has changed.
 Always check to see if the value is different before calling `setInvalid()` to avoid updating for no reason.
 The response to changes to a property should go into the `update()` method.